BeycanPress/crypto-payment-gateway-with-payeer-for-woocommerce/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Payeer Payment Gateway for WooCommerce, Cryptocurrency Payment Gateway for WooCommerce, Crypto Payments, Bitcoin, USDT, USDC, TUSD, BNB, BTC, ETH
+Pay with Payeer for WooCommerce, Payeer payment gateway, Cryptocurrency Payment Gateway for WooCommerce, Crypto Payments, Bitcoin, USDT, USDC, TUSD, BNB, BTC, ETH

 == Description ==

-**What is Payeer Payment Gateway for WooCommerce**
+**What is Pay with Payeer for WooCommerce**

 Payeer is a kind of online wallet where you can hold Crypto currencies along with FIAT currencies.